|The YD Soldiers Personal Hygiene

 tap was that it was potable and that it was the responsibility of others to see that it was so.
 Such water supplies were frequently used when not authorized in spite of definitely posted instructions to

 When the Army occupied Germany, efforts were made to remedy sanitary defects in existing water supplies and bring them to the level of United States Army standards of potability.
 The general

 policy was to release troops from the obligation of using field methods of water purification as soon as possible.

 Louse Control.
 A survey of 1,800 units in December 1944 and 1,500 others in January 1954 showed that about 0.5 percent of units gave some evidence of infestation with body lice, but the total

 number of individual infestations in all units was less than 100.
 The infestation usually occurred in combat troops who had slept in quarters recently vacated by German soldiers or civilians.
-The great
+The

-have infestation in successive months.
+same unit have infestation in successive months.

 Personal Supplies.
 Because tonnage was extremely curtailed during the summer and fall of 1942, post exchanges could supply only limited quantities of tobacco products, toilet articles, and candies.

 Transient troops in embarkation areas were issued ration accessory convenience kits.
 These kits contained a daily allowance of razor blades, shaving cream, tooth powder, toilet soap, cigarettes,